JudeMagayon/Azure-Sentinel/Azure Sentinel V2/README.md

-# Microsoft Sentinel | Deployment Automation
+# Secon Cyber | Microsoft Sentinel | Deployment Automation

 Microsoft Sentinel All-in-One is a project that seeks to speed up deployment and initial configuration tasks of an Microsoft Sentinel environments.
 This is ideal for Proof of Concept scenarios and customer onboarding in MSSP scenarios.

 ## What does it do?

-Microsoft Sentinel | Deployment Automation automates the following tasks:
+Secon Cyber | Microsoft Sentinel | Deployment Automation automates the following tasks:

 - Creates resource group
 - Creates Log Analytics workspace